-Safe Patient Handling programs are a unique, two-dimensional process which requires the inclusion and participation of various hospital departments to be effective.
+Safe Patient Handling programs present a unique, dual-layered mechanism demanding the engagement and collaboration of diverse hospital departments for optimal effectiveness.

-1 Appropriation: Applying the right equipment to the appropriate clinical setting
+1 Alignment: Placing the right equipment in the right clinical settings.

-Contact Roric to discuss how to implement this two-dimensional process needed to prevent musculoskeletal injuries related to manually lifting and moving patients.
+Connect with Roric to discuss how implementing our two-dimensional process can help prevent musculoskeletal injuries related to manual patient handling and movement.